nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below are the planned enhancements for future iterations of the app.

+### Tutor name case sensitivity
+The current [add tutor feature](#add-tutor-feature) validates unique tutor names with case sensitivity (e.g. John DOe is different from john Doe).
+This may not be applicable in the real world.
+We plan to remove the case sensitivity check for tutor names.

+**Proposed implementation**

+In the `isEquals` method in the `Name.java`, the check for the same tutor using their names can be replaced with one that removes capitalisation of the tutors' names before checking if they are equal.

 ### Editing a tutor allocated to a schedule
 The `edit-s` function should allow users to edit the allocated tutor.